OKhom/ExpenseManager/README.md

 `3.
 Add, Edit and Delete user’s categories and subcategories`
 `4.
 Set, Edit and Delete monthly budget limit for each category`
 `5.
 Add, Edit and Delete expense and income transactions`
 `6.
-View overall monthly transactions`
+View user's monthly transactions`
 `7.
-View total monthly expense and income`
+View user's total monthly expense and income`

 **ADMIN** can perform the following operations in the application:
 `1.
 Delete user profile`